FAQs

 Why is shipping charged separately to the price of the artwork?

-You can read more on our Terms Page, or email me anytime if you require further advice before purchasing a work.
+You can read more on our Terms Page, or email me if you require further advice before purchasing a work.

 What paperwork do I receive with my artwork?

-Every purchase of a painting is accompanied by a ‘Certificate of Authenticity’ as well as a receipt of purchase.
-Try and keep your documentation safe, as it really helps with provenance further down the line.
+Every purchase of a painting is accompanied by a Certificate of Authenticity as well as a receipt of purchase.
+Keep your documentation safe, as it really helps with provenance further down the line.

 When will I receive my painting?